skienzmatishun/rippreport/content/p/Baldwin-county-wrongful-conviction/index.md

 ---
-title: "BALDWIN COUNTY WRONGFUL CONVICTION"
+title: BALDWIN COUNTY WRONGFUL CONVICTION
-date: 2023-10-07T00:00:00Z
+date: 2023-10-07 00:00:00+00:00
-thumbnail: "img/baldwin-county-wrongful-conviction.jpg"
+thumbnail: img/baldwin-county-wrongful-conviction.jpg
-summary: "The following is an audio podcast, narrative, about the wrongful conviction of Murray “Bubba” Lawrence and the corrupt Baldwin County judicial system."
+summary: The following is an audio podcast, narrative, about the wrongful conviction of Murray “Bubba” Lawrence and the corrupt Baldwin County judicial system.
 categories:
 - freaky-friday
 - dwtd
 authors:
 - admin
+alttags: "Baldwin County Courthouse, featured in a podcast about wrongful conviction and judicial system corruption"
 ---
 The video below is an audio podcast, narrative, about the wrongful conviction of Murray “Bubba” Lawrence and the corrupt Baldwin County judicial system.
 PLEASE SHARE

 <iframe class="rumble" width="640" height="360" src="https://rumble.com/embed/v3kukqp/?pub=4" frameborder="0" allowfullscreen></iframe>